 You should know: Why Hindus Perform Pind Daan At Gaya

 Who should perform Shraddha?

 It is essential that Shraddha be performed by the son usually the eldest or male relative of the paternal branch of the family, limited to the preceding three generations.
-However, on Sarva pitru amavasya or matamaha, the daughter’s son can offer Shraddha for the maternal side of his family if a male heir is absent in his mother’s family.
+However, on Sarva pitru Amavasya the daughter’s son can offer Shraddha for the maternal side of his family if a male heir is absent from his mother’s family.

 Pitru Paksha Food

 The food offerings made to the ancestors are usually cooked in silver or copper vessels and typically placed on a banana leaf or cups made of dried leaves.
-The food must include Kheer (a type of sweet rice and milk), lapsior other beans (a sweet porridge made of wheat grains), rice, dal (lentils), the vegetable of spring bean (guar) and a yellow gourd (pumpkin).
+The food must include Kheer (a type of sweet rice and milk), laps or other beans (a sweet porridge made of wheat grains), rice, dal (lentils), the vegetable of spring bean (guar), and a yellow gourd (pumpkin).

 You may like: Why Crows are given food During Pitru Paksha

 The male who performs the shraddha should take a purifying bath beforehand and is expected to wear a dhoti.
 He wears a ring of darbha grass.
 Then the ancestors are invoked to reside in the ring.
 The shraddha is usually performed bare-chested, as the position of the sacred thread worn by him needs to be changed multiple times during the ceremony.